University of Bordeaux 1

-The University of Bordeaux 1 (Université Bordeaux-I) was one of the four universities in the Academy of Bordeaux, together with the Bordeaux Segalen University (Bordeaux 2), Michel de Montaigne University (Bordeaux 3) and Montesquieu University (Bordeaux 4), and one of five in Aquitaine.
+The University of Bordeaux 1 (Université Bordeaux-I) was one of the four universities in the Academy of Bordeaux, together with the Bordeaux Segalen University (Bordeaux 2), Michel de Montaigne University (Bordeaux 3) and Montesquieu University (Bordeaux 4).
 On 1 January 2014, it merged with Bordeaux 2 and Bordeaux 4 to form the University of Bordeaux.
 It currently operates as the Talence campus of the merged University of Bordeaux.

 It houses many important laboratories, such as: